The basics of campus information security boil down to the following three concerns: Protecting Yourself, Protecting Devices, and Protecting Data

 Responding to security notifications

-If you receive a security notification, it will likely be related to one of the following issues:
+The most common security notifications tend to be related to one of the following issues:

 - A known vulnerability has been detected on your device (e.g., the device is running an unsupported operating system)